JeffMv/json2csv-py3/README.md

 |ham, turkey, egg salad|cheese: cheddar, swiss<br>spread: mustard, mayonaise, tapenade|

 The class variables `SEP_CHAR`, `KEY_VAL_CHAR`, `DICT_SEP_CHAR`, `DICT_OPEN`, and `DICT_CLOSE` can be changed to modify the output formatting.
 For nested dictionaries, there are settings that have been commented out that work well.

+## Upcoming features

+- [ ] Ability to use JQ filters to further control the CSV output